Police: North Carolina rampage began when teen shot brother

 The teen had a backpack that contained several types of rifle and shotgun ammunition, the report said, and the sheath for a large knife clipped to his belt.
 A hunting knife was found at the front of the outbuilding where he was captured, police said.

-Based on the teen’s estimated direction of travel, police believe 16-year-old James Thompson, identified by his parents as the suspect’s brother, was shot first last week, the report said.
+Based on the teen’s estimated direction of travel, police believe James Thompson was shot first, the report said.

 “The collective motive for these attacks is still unknown,” the report from Chief Estella Patterson said, adding there doesn’t appear to be any connection between the victims shot by the suspect before he encountered police other than they all lived in close proximity.